bobbingwide/oik-types/README.md

 5. Taxonomies to types relationships

 ## Upgrade Notice
-# 2.4.3
+# 2.4.4
-Update for a fix for when the post_type query parameter is an array
+Improved support for PHP 8.4, tested with WordPress 6.8

 ## Changelog
-# 2.4.3
+# 2.4.4
-* Fixed: Avoid Warning when post_type query parm is an array #29
+* Changed: Taxonomies admin: Support PHP 8.4.
+Ensure global $bw_taxonomy fields are set #28
-* Tested: With WordPress 6.7.1 and WordPress Multisite
+* Tested: With WordPress 6.8 and WordPress Multisite
-* Tested: With PHP 8.3
+* Tested: With PHP 8.3 and PHP 8.4
 * Tested: With PHPUnit 9.6

 ## Further reading